DEMCON/libstored/README.md

   properly.
 In the instructions below, use `python` instead of `python3`.
 - Run your favorite `lognplot` instance, e.g., by running `python3 -m lognplot`.
 - Run `examples/zmqserver/zmqserver`.
-This starts an application with a store with all kinds of object types, and provides a ZMQ server interface for debugging.
+This starts an application with a store with all kinds of object types, and provides a ZeroMQ server interface for debugging.
-- Run `python3 -m ed2.gui -l` with in the `client` directory.
-This GUI connects to both the `zmqserver` application via ZMQ, and to the `lognplot` instance.
+- Run `python3 -m ed2.gui -l` within the `client` directory.
+This GUI connects to both the `zmqserver` application via ZeroMQ, and to the `lognplot` instance.
 - The GUI window will pop up and show the objects of the `zmqserver` example.
   If polling is enabled of one of the objects, the values are forwarded to `lognplot`.